footios/31-burger-redux-alias/README.md

 * Object destructuring in props,
 * `index.js` for all files (in their particular folder) and we export them like: `export default () => {...}`

+Here we take it from 30-burger-alias.
-We stoped at Section 15 (Adding Redux).
+We start from Section 15 (Adding Redux).